Sweet Tea Studio

 1. Download the Windows installer (.exe) from /download.

-3. Launch Sweet Tea Studio from the Start menu or the desktop shortcut.
+3. Launch Sweet Tea Studio from the Start menu or desktop shortcut.

 %APPDATA%\Sweet Tea Studio\data

-This folder contains your database, project metadata, logs, and configuration.
-You can override it with the SWEET_TEA_ROOT_DIR environment variable if you need a custom location.
+That directory contains your local database, configuration, logs, and project metadata.
+You can override it with SWEET_TEA_ROOT_DIR if you need a custom location.

 Linux